 If your caesarean is unplanned and you’ve already had an epidural during labour, this is usually topped up.
 Occasionally, an epidural alone is not sufficient, in which case other options include a combination epidural and spinal block, or a general anaesthetic (OAA, 2022).

 What happens after a caesarean?

-You’ll be encouraged to get out of bed as soon as possible and eat and drink as soon as you want to (NHS Choices, 2016).
-You won’t be able to drive for around six weeks so will need to arrange transport home (NHS Choices, 2016).
+You’ll be encouraged to get out of bed when you feel able to and to eat and drink as soon as you want to.
+You won’t be able to drive for a few weeks, so you will need to arrange transport home.

 You can read more about other aspects of caesarean birth in some of our related articles.

-This page was last reviewed in October 2018
+This page was last reviewed in August 2022

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.

 We also offer antenatal courses which are a great way to find out more about birth, labour and life with a new baby.

 Make friends with other parents-to-be and new parents in your local area for support and friendship by seeing what NCT activities are happening nearby.